MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 To open the Azure Portal, go to https://portal.azure.com and then follow these steps:

-> Note: This is a special link that allows you to create a workspace in the Azure Portal.
-Without using the link you will be able to see existing workspaces but not create new ones.

 1. Click **Create a resource** and then search for **Azure Quantum**.
 On the results page, you should see a tile for the **Azure Quantum (preview)** service.

    ![Tile for the Azure Quantum (preview)